Main Page

 Gürün Inscriptions

-The hieroglyphic Luwian inscriptions are carved on the face of the great granite cliffs at the mouth of a gorge in the Suğul valley to the west of the town of Gürün (ancient Tegarama), in Sivas province.
+The Hieroglyphic Luwian inscriptions are carved on the face of the great granite cliffs at the mouth of a gorge in the Şuğul valley to the west of the town of Gürün (ancient Tegarama), in Sivas province.
 It was first reported by Sir Charles Wilson in 1879.
 There are two separate inscriptions.
-The upper, larger inscription has 6 lines and the lower inscription has 4 lines.
+The upper, larger inscription has six lines and the lower inscription has four lines.
 They are the duplicates of the same text.
 Although both are worn out quite a bit, the larger inscription is the better preserved of the two.
-It is a record of a settlement by Runtiyas, King of Malatya (Malizi), who traces himself to a grandfather, Kuzi Teshub, known as "hero of Kargamış".
-The inscription is very similar to the Kötükale inscription.
-Dating based on Kuzi Teshup places the monument to 12th cent BCE however the style of the script points to a later period such as 11th or 10th cent BCE.
+It is a record of a settlement by Runtiya, King of Malatya (Malizi), who traces himself to a grandfather, Kuzi-Teššub, known as the "Hero of Karkamış".
+It is very similar to the Kötükale inscription.
+The dating based on Kuzi-Teššub places the monument to the 12th century BCE.

 Image sources: